Lake Minnewanka Hikes: 6 Trails We Love

 Elevation: 70 m elevation gain

-There are a several hiking trails around Johnson Lake, making it confusing at times where to go.
+There are several hiking trails around Johnson Lake, which can make it confusing at times to know where to go.
 Get all the important details, including the exact location of the hermit cabin in our full post on the Johnson Lake hike.

 6. Lake Minnewanka Lakeside Trail